Between Two Worlds: How Young Latinos Come of Age in America

 A similar gap appears between young Latinos who primarily speak Spanish and those who are bilingual or who primarily speak English.
 About one-quarter (24%) of Spanish-dominant young Latinos say they plan to obtain a bachelor’s degree or more, while about half (49%) of bilingual young Latinos and more than six-in-ten (62%) English-dominant young Latinos say the same.
-Along these same lines, more than four-in-ten (41%) Spanish-dominant young Latinos ages 18 to 25 say they have no further plans to continue in school.
-One-in-five (20%) of bilingual young Latinos and 13% of English-dominant young Latinos say the same.
+Along these same lines, nearly four-in-ten (38%) Spanish-dominant young Latinos ages 18 to 25 say they have no further plans to continue in school.
+Almost one-in-five (18%) bilingual young Latinos and 12% of English-dominant young Latinos say the same.

 Plans to continue in school are closely related to the current enrollment status of young Latinos ages 16 to 25.
 Among Latino youths who are currently enrolled in high school, nearly six-in-ten (57%) say they plan to obtain a bachelor’s degree or more, while just 15% say finishing high school is as far as they plan to go in school.
 Among Latino youths who are currently in college, 87% say they plan to obtain a bachelor’s degree or more.
 Among Latinos ages 16 to 25 who are not currently enrolled in school, nearly three-in-ten (29%) say they plan to obtain a bachelor’s degree or more.
 However, 38% say they do not plan to return to school.